drwpow/pow.rs/src/content/blog/we-migrated-to-nextjs.md

 In general, this highlights a key problem with Next.js:** very little is documented**.
-They have [many examples to draw from](https://github.com/zeit/next.js/tree/canary/examples/), but if your usecase isn’t there, good luck!
+They have [many examples to draw from](https://github.com/zeit/next.js/tree/canary/examples/), but if your use case isn’t there, good luck!

 <figure><img src="https://miro.medium.com/freeze/max/60/1*jIPpDxpwCCD3yEx2NX9DWQ.gif?q=20"><figcaption>If you do not have a relevant Next.js example to pull from, godspeed.</figcaption></figure>